goncy/canchancy/docs/bot/INSTALLATION.md

 6. After adding the bot:
    - Enable Developer Mode in Discord (User Settings > Advanced > Developer Mode)
    - Right-click on your server and select "Copy ID" for `DISCORD_GUILD_ID`
-   - Right-click on your default channel and select "Copy ID" for `DEFAULT_CHANNEL_ID`
+   - Right-click on your default channel and select "Copy ID" for `DISCORD_DEFAULT_CHANNEL_ID`

 ## Step 5: Configure Google Sheets Data Sources